Frequently Asked Questions

 How do I diagnose/manage leishmaniosis in canine patients imported from abroad?

 Quantitative serology is a sensitive and specific test for infection.
 Measuring quantitative serology over time can give an early warning of clinical leishmaniosis if antibody levels are climbing.
 PCR is also a useful test but carries a low sensitivity if blood is used.
-Conjunctival swabs give a higher sensitivity and are non invasive but many dogs that have lived in endemic countries for years will be positive and PCR gives no indication of the significance of infection in the sub clinical patient.
 PCR and histopathology of clinically affected skin and lymph nodes is useful to confirm infection as the cause of the clinical presentation.

 Due to the ongoing risk that imported parasites represent to individual pets, owners, the wider public and UK biosecurity as a whole, ESCCAP UK & Ireland recommend four key steps (the ‘four pillars’) when dealing with all imported or travelled pets arriving in the UK: